dmoore1989/quenchd/README.md

 # FresherNote

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link]Coming soon!!!

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Quenchd is a web application inspired by Untappd built using Ruby on Rails and React.js.
+Quenchd allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] "Check into," rate, and review beers they have drank noting where beer was drank.
-- [ ] Organize notes within Notebooks
+- [ ] Add beers to app.
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Friend fellow users and comment on their checkins.
-- [ ] Search through notes for blocks of text
+- [ ] View beers they and other users have drank in the past
-- [ ] Apply complex styling to notes while editing
+- [ ] View brewery and bar pages that contain check ins
-- [ ] Set reminders on notes
+- [ ] Like checkins, breweries, beers, and bars.

 ## Design Docs
 * [View Wireframes][view]